simonmichael/games/caverunner/README.md

 ## Roadmap/Wishlist

-- autohide/show help
-- show crash sites
 - more sideways cave movement
-- braking thrusters, with limited fuel
-  - activated by a modifier key when those are available
-  - otherwise by toggling left/right ?
 - something rewarding at the bottom
 - better use of colour ? light/dark schemes ? cf Terminal.app silver aerogel
 - sound effects